Metal Slug: Gameplay

 The SV-001 (SV being an abbreviation for "Super Vehicle") or 'Metal Slug' is the main vehicle of the Metal Slug franchise.
 It is a small, cartoonish silver-gray tank propelled by caterpillar treads.
 The tank is armed with one cannon which shoots powerful bombs in limited numbers, and twin vulcan cannons which shoot unlimited tracer bullets.
 The vehicle can jump and crouch.
 Crouching opens a hatch on the top of the tank through which grenades already in the player's possession can be thrown.
 The grenades remain independent of the cannon's ammunition system.
 The vehicle's bombs can also be replenished with ammunition boxes found along the way.
 The vehicle can run over infantry and perform a suicide attack, with the driver jumping clear and the tank ramming into and exploding upon the target.
 The vehicle can take three direct hits before it is destroyed, at which point a warning will be given to eject before the vehicle explodes.
 The enemy chaser variant has a shield that must be destroyed before the vehicle can be destroyed.

 Over time, these specifications changed into any vehicle armed with a Vulcan cannon and a cannon variant suited to the role of the vehicle, and propelled suitably for that vehicle's environment.
 Some vehicles will only provide Vulcan cannons (which are more powerful than the handgun's bullets and are also unlimited), but neither special bombs (grenades must be used) nor armored protection to the player.
 In Metal Slug 6 (and the home version of Metal Slug X onwards), the playable character Tarma can lock the Vulcan cannons into one position and fire continuously.

 Metal Slug games typically have 6 levels.
 The exceptions are Metal Slug 3, Metal Slug 5 and Metal Slug 6, which have 5, and Metal Slug 7, which has 7.
-In the Western arcade and console versions, the game would have the blood censored, showing sweat instead of blood in its place.
+In the Western arcade and console versions, the game had the blood censored, showing sweat in its place.
 However, there is a code to disable this censor within the BIOS of the Neo-Geo hardware both on the arcade and home ports respectively.